July 2009 |

 Photos by Julieta Brambila

 We were able to dance the entire month of June at our home without being rained out as we were in May.
-Actually, our side of Orlando is not waterlogged, yet, but it probably will be by the time you read this.
-Now it is July and we are on our two month hiatus until September.
-However, the group is planning a field trip to dance with the Melbourne group on Friday, July 31.
+Actually, our side of

 May was our outreach month.
 We participated in the Sarasota County Arts Council Arts Night downtown.
 We set up the computer in front of a T-shirt store and showed folk dancing.
 We also went to a retirement community to teach a folk dance class in a wellness and fitness promotion for the community.
 We didn't get any new dancers, but a few more people now know about international folk dancing.

 Delores Lustig taught our folk dancing in June and did a very good job.
 She and Faith Kibler enjoyed the English Country Dance Mayfair Ball in May (see article in June issue of FFD).
-Judy Merkt is teaching in July and has come up with some new dances that we haven't enjoyed before such as Corlu and Esmer
+Judy Merkt is teaching in July and has come up with some new dances that we haven't enjoyed before such as Corlu and Esmer.

-Varda Ruskin enjoyed four weeks of Israeli dancing in New York City.
-We're glad to have her back.
+Varda Ruskin enjoyed four weeks of Israeli dancing in

 We have had good attendance this summer except for July 1 when it rained and rained and rained, but we still had eleven enthusiastic dancers.

 Our recreation center will undergo some repairs soon; we will not meet July 29th or August 5th.
 Andi suggested that they take out the pillars while they were at it, but I don't think that's going to happen.
-We hear from Andi – she is teaching some dances in Vancouver.
-We miss her and look forward to her return in September.
+We hear from Andi – she is teaching some dances in

 We hope that everyone is having a good summer.